Custard Cream with Condensed Milk

 3. Step 3:

 Bring the milk to a boil.
-Pour the egg mixture into the milk in a thin stream, always stirring the milk at the same time to prevent the eggs from curdling.
+Pour the egg mixture into the milk in a thin stream, stirring the milk constantly so the eggs don't curdle.

 4. Step 4:

-Boil the egg-milk mixture over low heat, stirring constantly, until the mass thickens.
-The thicker, the better.
-But carefully make sure that the cream does not burn from the bottom.
-At the beginning of cooking, the mixture is liquid, then it begins to thicken.
-You need to cook the cream to such a density when it becomes dense that it is difficult to mix it.
-And a spoon or a whisk leaves deep, not immediately lingering traces.
-When the cream cools down, it will thicken even more.
+Cook the egg-milk mixture over low heat, stirring constantly, until it thickens.
+The thicker, the better — but watch carefully that the cream doesn't scorch on the bottom.
+At first the mixture is thin, then it starts to thicken.
+Cook it until it's dense enough to be hard to stir, and a spoon or whisk leaves deep tracks that don't fill in right away.
+As it cools, the cream will thicken even more.

 5. Step 5:

-Cool the egg-milk mixture to room temperature, add the butter and beat well with a mixer.
+Cool the egg-milk mixture to room temperature, add the butter, and beat it well with a mixer.
 Important!
-Both the egg-milk mixture and the butter should be at the same temperature (room temperature or slightly lower), otherwise the cream will be stratified.
+Both the egg-milk mixture and the butter must be the same temperature (room temperature or a little below), or the cream will separate.

 6. Step 6: